-(a) Including Federal Territory prior to 1911. (b) Included in South Australia prior to 1900.

-(b) Including Northern Territory prior to 1900. (d) Part of New South Wales prior to 1911.
+(a) Including Federal Territory prior to 1911. (b) Including Northern Territory prior to 1900. (c) Included in South Australia prior to 1900. (d) Part of New South Wales prior to 1911.

 The ratios shewn in the preceding table are those which are frequently given as the "masculinity" of the population.
 A more scientific determination of masculinity, however, may be obtained by computing the ratio of the excess of males over females to the total population.
-This ratio expressed as a percentage has now been adopted by the Commonwealth Bureau of Census and Statistics as the "masculinity" of the population, and the ratio so computed are given hereunder for intervals of 5 years from 1800 onwards for the Commonwealth and each of its component States and Territories :--
+This ratio expressed as a percentage has now been adopted by the Commonwealth Bureau of Census and Statistics as the "masculinity" of the population, and the ratios so computed are given hereunder for intervals of 5 years from 1800 to 1910 and onwards for the Commonwealth and each of its component States and Territories:-

-MASCULINITY OF THE POPULATION, 1800 to 1913.
+MASCULINITY OF THE POPULATION, 1800 to 1914.